react-ui-org/react-ui/src/docs/contribute/css.md

    properties.
 Part of public API, designed to be customized.
 Must not reuse other custom property types.
 Refer to the [theming overview] to learn how their names are created.

+## Helpers and Utilities

+There are also global helper and utility classes (both documented as CSS Helpers for the sake of comprehensibility for non-CSS guys) that can be used by developers and thus remain unaltered by CSS modules.

+### Class Naming Rules

+Class names must use kebab-case notation to be usable in HTML context.

 ## Preprocessing with Sass